Chinedum Orji: Bills and projects

+Defection to All Progressives Congress

+Orji joined the national ruling party, the All Progressives Congress (APC) in 2024 following his resignation from the PDP citing the party’s shift from the core ideology it was founded and the activities of the party before and after the 2023 general elections which “were detrimental to the peace, progress, and cohesion of the party, resulting in catastrophic political losses”.

+In January 2026, he was named Abia State chairman of The City Boy Movement, a pro national ruling party, APC and president Bola Tinubu focused on mobilization of grassroots support for the re-election of president Tinubu.

 Corruption allegations and EFCC investigation

 In February 2020, the Economic and Financial Crimes Commission announced an investigation into Orji, his father Theodore, and his brother Ogbonna based on a petition the commission received in 2017.
 The petition, filed by the Fight Corruption: Save Nigeria Group, outlined over ₦500 billion in public funds that were allegedly stolen by the Orji family while Theodore served as Abia State Governor from 2007 to 2015.
 The money supposedly consisted of ₦383 billion from federal accounts, ₦55 billion in excess crude revenue, ₦2.3 billion from SURE-P funds, ₦1.8 billion from ecological funds, a ₦10.5 billion First Bank loan, a ₦4 billion Diamond Bank loan, a ₦12 billion Paris Club refund, a ₦2 billion agricultural loan for farmers, and ₦55 billion in Abia State Oil Producing Areas Development Commission funds along with other government money including a ₦500 million monthly security fund.
 Later in February 2020, both Theodore and Chinedu Orji were interrogated as the investigation found that Chinedu had around different suspicious 100 bank accounts that could have been used to hide the stolen money.

-On August 19, 2021, Theodore was arrested at the Nnamdi Azikiwe International Airport after he failed to abide by his release conditions and forfeit his passport to the EFCC.
+On 19 August 2021, Theodore was arrested at the Nnamdi Azikiwe International Airport after he failed to abide by his release conditions and forfeit his passport to the EFCC.
 Later that day, Chinedu turned himself in and was taken into custody.
 Both were interrogated before being released on bail and told to return for future questioning.